dogweather/raspberry-pi-python-github-runner/README.md

 Here's a typical [Raspberry Pi runner log](https://github.com/dogweather/raspberry-pi-python-github-runner/runs/1212774604?check_suite_focus=true) for this repo.
 Check out how much detail you get vs. running a simple cron job!

-THis repo is a minimal Python template application which runs several workflows:
+This repo is a minimal Python template application which runs several workflows:

 * [One - the whole point of this repo](https://github.com/dogweather/raspberry-pi-python-github-runner/blob/main/.github/workflows/python-test.yml) which runs on a self-hosted Raspberry Pi
 * [Another](https://github.com/dogweather/raspberry-pi-python-github-runner/blob/main/.github/workflows/python-test-in-cloud.yml) which runs on GitHub's cloud servers